nazar-pc/CleverStyle-Music/readme.md

 There are some interesting technologies used here, like [Polymer](http://www.polymer-project.org/) (Web Components) and [Aurora.js](https://github.com/audiocogs/aurora.js) (music playing and decoding of metadata from files)

-Current version of music player can:
+With current version of music player you can:
 * scan and store music library
-* generate random playlist
+* generate playlist in normal or random order
+* repeat one song, playlist or do not repeat anything
-* remember current track in playlist after app restarts (you will not listen the same track over and over from the beginning)
+* remember current track in playlist after app restarts (you will not listen the same songs over and over from the beginning)
+* create or extend playlist with tracks of specific artist, album, genre, year or rating
 * extract meta-tags from music files including album cover and show them in app interface (blurred cover is used as application background)
 * obviously, play:) files in formats mp3, mp4, flac and alac
 * more features coming soon, feel free to suggest yours